-- Subj: ORDER CONVENING THE FY-20 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - a.
-Officers who have a successful track record of sustained superior performance and increasing scope of responsibilities in leadership and staff assignments indicate potential to succeed at the level of commander. - b.
-Officers who have a master's degree, associated subspecialty code, and/or AQD with a Supply Corps line of operation such as supply chain management, operational logistics, and acquisition (e.g., contracting or financial) management indicate an officer's potential to grasp complex business management concepts and provide analytical rigor as a senior leader and policy maker in the Supply Corps community. - c.
-Officers who have successfully proven their ability to perform on a senior staff/challenging shore tour that balances skillset development and operational experience indicate a potential to succeed at the level of commander. - d.
-Completion of some education and experience trending toward membership in the Acquisition Corps or Joint Qualified Officer is encouraged.
+- a.
+Officers who have a successful track record of sustained superior performance and an increasing scope of responsibilities in leadership and staff assignments indicate potential to succeed at the level of commander. - b.
+Attainment of a master's degree, associated subspecialty code and/or AQD with a SC competency such as supply chain management, contracting, financial management and planner, indicates an officer's potential to grasp complex business management concepts and provide analytical rigor as a senior leader and policy maker in the SC Community. - c.
+Completion of some education and experience trending toward membership in the Acquisition Corps or JQO designation is valued.

-9. Chaplain Corps (CHC) Community Considerations.
+9. Chaplain Corps (CHC) Community Considerations

-a.
-The CHC exists to support Sailors, Marines, Coast Guardsmen, and their families in the exercise of their religious freedom.
+- The CHC exists to support Sailors, Marines, Coast Guardsmen, and their families, in the exercise of their religious freedom.
 The opportunity to practice their faith wherever they serve has the benefit of increasing their personal resilience.
-CHC officers should excel in Professional Naval Chaplaincy (PNC), delivering the core capabilities of providing religious ministry to those of their own faith, facilitating for those of other faith traditions, caring for all personnel, and providing relevant advice to commanders.
+CHC officers should excel in Professional Naval Chaplaincy (PNC), delivering the core capabilities of providing religious ministry to those of their own faith, facilitating for those of other faith traditions, caring for all personnel, and delivering relevant advice to commanders.
 Success and sustained exceptional performance at a level commensurate with or above their rank in these areas are important attributes to consider.
-The chaplains selected for promotion should be leaders of integrity who have demonstrated proficiency in personnel and project management, operational planning and execution, mastery of administrative processes, and commitment to the professional development of themselves, their subordinates, and the Chaplain Corps.
-You must ensure that Navy CHC's future leaders possess the broad knowledge necessary to support the operating forces and are acknowledged leaders, demonstrated by their exceptional leadership ability, professional competence, and executive/staff roles in support of operational and shore assignments.
+The chaplains selected for promotion should be leaders of integrity who have demonstrated proficiency in personnel and project management, operational planning and execution, mastery of administrative processes, and commitment to the professional development of themselves, their subordinates, and the CHC. must ensure that Navy CHC's future leaders possess the broad knowledge necessary to support the operating forces and are acknowledged leaders, demonstrated by their exceptional leadership ability, professional competence, and executive/staff roles in support of operational and shore assignments: - b.
+Career Paths.
+Because chaplains serve in the Navy, Marine Corps, Coast Guard, and Joint environments, there is no standard or expected career path.
+The CHC values initiative and as indicated by the successful completion of arduous assignments, milestone billets, and IA/GSA/OCO/APH opportunities, and, in the case of RC chaplains, mobilizations.
+Chaplains demonstrate their professional development by mastering core competencies rather than by accumulating experiences associated with any particular sequence of billets.
+In determining those officers best qualified for promotion, you should consider favorably those officers who have demonstrated sustained superior performance as indicated by evidence of excellence in the following twelve competencies: